MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/deprecation-of-basic-freemium-networks.md

 #### What if we just want to export our data from the basic network?

-Contact support.
-They can give you temporary administrator role access to your basic network that will allow you to perform a full export of the network data.
+Contact Microsoft Support.
+They can give you temporary administrator role access to your basic network which allows you to perform a [full export of the network data](../eac-as-manage-data.md).

-#### I don't have an enterprise network provisioned yet.
-Can I just add my basic network domain to Office 365 or Microsoft 365 to upgrade in place?

-No. Adding your basic network domain to Office 365 or Microsoft 365 will delete the contents of your basic network.
-Export your basic network first.